FrankFineis/FrankFineis.github.io/blog/_posts/2016-03-13-install_opencv.md

 ### What's OpenCV?
 Ahhh, computer vision, such a cool field!
 Lately, I've been trying to become more knowledgeable about CV and image processing in python.
 [OpenCV](http://opencv.org/downloads.html) (CV = 'computer vision') is an excellent open source computer vision software library written in C++ that supports C++, C, Python, Java, and Matlab API's.
 OpenCV will supply you with functions that will let you detect faces in images, track objects in a video, and perform any number of image processing tasks.

 The only problem is: how the *hell* do I install OpenCV so that I can use it in conjunction with a Jupyter notebook?
 Let's be honest, most likely you're either you're using a Jupyter notebook, Spyder, or the ipython terminal (if you're a real sadist) to test your python code.
 And especially if you're coding for image processing, you're going to want to view your progress without having (a) a million separate images open and (b) having to wait for Spyder to inevitably crash.
-That's the beauty of a Jupyter notebook - when you're using with [Matplotlib](http://matplotlib.org/), you can just display your images and movies in a living document!
+That's the beauty of a Jupyter notebook - when you're using it with [Matplotlib](http://matplotlib.org/), you can just display your images and videos in a living document!

-For me, my ideal OpenCV situation would be to be able to simply type and evaluate the following with zero import errors or package conficts:
+For me, my ideal OpenCV situation would be for me to be able to simply type and evaluate the following `import` statements with zero errors or package conficts:

 {% highlight python %}